Contact your MP

 If your MP becomes a government minister, the Speaker or one of their deputies, they are still able to help with problems that affect their constituents.
 They will, though, use other methods instead of raising issues publicly in the Chamber.

 You should always contact your local MP first to raise an issue at Parliament.
-However, if your campaign is of general or national importance, you could also contact other MPs who may be interested in supporting you.

 To find out which MPs take a special interest in a particular topic or campaign you could: